Swiss stocks - Factors to watch on June 7

-ZURICH, June 7 The Swiss blue-chip SMI was seen opening virtually unchanged at 8,907 points on Wednesday, according to premarket indications by bank Julius Baer.
+ZURICH, June 7 (Reuters) - The Swiss blue-chip SMI was seen opening virtually unchanged at 8,907 points on Wednesday, according to premarket indications by bank Julius Baer.

 The following are some of the main factors expected to affect Swiss stocks.